Jero122/2DGameEngine/README.md

     - Allows selection of enetities

-The plan for Hazel is two-fold: to create a powerful 3D engine, but also to serve as an education tool for teaching game engine design and architecture.
-Because of this the development inside this repository is rather slow, since everything has to be taught and implemented on-camera.
-There is a much more advanced version of the engine in a private repository called `Hazel-dev`, accessible to supporters on [Patreon](https://patreon.com/thecherno).
-The plan for this project is to mostly take already implemented code from the `Hazel-dev` repository and integrate it into this one, done within videos and supported by explanations.

 ## Short term goals:
 - High-fidelity Physically-Based 3D rendering (WIP)
     - Scene graph, Opaque sorting and frustum culling